taroved/pol/readme.md

 This is source code of RSS feed generator website with user friendly interface.

 ## Installation of development server for Ubuntu
+(If you have some questions please contact me by github email)

 Install required packages
 ```